7diogo-luis/ZIRCON/README.md

 5. Launch the program (ZIRCON/ZIRCON.py)
 6. Interact with the program via the command line interface (CLI).
 Type "**help**" to get a list of possible commands and their descriptions
 7. Outputs will be generated in directory "ZIRCON/stations/output"
-* NOTE: It is recomended to use the Anaconda distribution of Python

 ## CLI Commands